Microchip-MPLAB-Harmony/bootloader_apps_uart/tools/docs/readme_btl_host.md

 ## Description

 - This host script should be used to communicate with the Bootloader running on the device via **UART interface**

 - It is a command line interface and implements the bootloader protocol required to communicate from host PC

 - If size of the input binary file is not aligned to device erase boundary it appends 0xFF to the binary to make it aligned and then sends the binary to the device

 - It should be used with -s (--swap) option when using bootloader in **fail safe update mode** to trigger a **swap bank and reset**

-- It should be used with -b (--boot) option with address as 0x0 when updating the bootloader itself on SAM devices
+- It should be used with -b (--boot) option with address as 0x0 when updating the bootloader itself on **CORTEX-M based MCUs**

 ## Usage Examples